ryanbateman/hivemq-mcp/README.md

 - Access structured **resources** that provide information
 - Create contextual workflows through standardized interfaces

-This template gives you a head start in building MCP servers that can be used by AI systems to extend their capabilities.
+This template gives you a head start in building MCP servers that can be used by AI systems to extend their capabilities, and provides a client implementation for connecting to other MCP servers.

 ### Architecture & Components